SchlenkR/applied_fsharp_challenge/artikel/03 - Composing stateless functions.md

     gained
 ```

-In this code sample, we didn't use identifiers, but passed the 2 branches directly to the mix function as arguments.
+In this code sample, we didn't use identifiers, but passed the two branches directly to the mix function as arguments.

 ```fsharp
 let blendedDistortion_Alt2 drive input =